 Alternatives to Boarding School for NWT Teens Without a Local High School

 If your NWT community doesn't offer classes past Grade 10 and the system expects your teenager to pack a bag and move to Yellowknife alone, homeschooling is the most practical alternative that keeps your family together.
-It's not the only option — distance learning through Aurora Polytechnic, Alberta Distance Learning Centre courses, or blended arrangements exist — but home education is the only approach that gives you full control over your teenager's schedule, curriculum, and daily environment while keeping them in their community.
+It's not the only option — distance learning through Alberta Distance Learning Centre courses or other providers, and blended arrangements, also exist — but home education gives the family primary responsibility for the teenager's schedule, curriculum choices, and daily environment while keeping them in their community.
 The Northwest Territories Legal Withdrawal Blueprint covers the legal withdrawal process and high school transcript pathways for NWT homeschoolers, including post-secondary admissions without a standard territorial diploma.

 The Problem: No High School in Your Community